michaelgruenstaeudl/DataMining_HumanMitoGenomes/EntrezQueries_and_results__STEP01__NumberOfRecordsInDifferentNCBIDatabases.md

 </ENTREZ_DIRECT>
 ```

-## Total Number of records in Nucleotide Database related to Human Mitochondrial Genomes and having sequence length range from 15400 to 16700
+## Number of complete human mitogenomes in NCBI Nucleotide with sequence length between 15400 and 16700

 **Execution Date**: January 29, 2025